Multi-agent learning system

 Plan

-The planner agent produces a typed learning plan — modules, steps, and step types (explain, quiz, summary).
+The planner agent produces a typed learning plan with modules, steps, and step types (explain, quiz, summary).
 You can confirm it, edit modules, or regenerate before the session begins.

 03